Safeguarding and E-Safety

 We have a legal duty to protect children from maltreatment; prevent impairment of children’s health or development; ensure that children grow up in circumstances consistent with the provision of safe and effective care; and take action to enable all children to have the best outcomes.

 Where a child is suffering significant harm, or is likely to do so, we have a legal duty to take action to protect that child.
 We also have a duty to promote the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk.

 Haileybury Turnford’s staff form part of the wider safeguarding system for children and we work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.

 Mrs M Goodes, Vice Principal, is the school’s Lead Designated Safeguarding Person and Mrs V Elliott is the Deputy Designated Safeguarding Person.
-Mr B Walsh and Mrs N Shivalkar, Assistant Principals are also Deputy Designated Safeguarding Persons.
+Mr R Newman, Principal, Mr B Walsh and Mrs N Shivalkar, Assistant Principals are also Deputy Designated Safeguarding Persons.
 They have had the appropriate training and provide support to staff members to carry out their safeguarding duties and liaise closely with other services such as children’s social care.

 When concerns or allegations involve members of staff, the Principal will be informed immediately.
 The school will then follow the Hertfordshire Local Authority procedures for managing allegations against staff.
 In the event of an allegation against the Principal the Chair of the Governing Body, Mr R Matcham and Governor, Mr S Campbell will be informed who will seek the advice of the Local Authority Designated Officer (LADO).
 Mr R Matcham is the school’s governor with responsibility for Safeguarding.

 Our students receive regular input on E-Safety in assemblies, computing lessons and from collapsed timetable days.